AMC’s The Walking Dead

 When the door comes open, a zombie Sasha appears!
 She lunges at Negan, then Carl takes the first shot initiating total chaos amongst the crowds.
 Bullets fly everywhere.
 Michonne wrestles with the other sniper on the rooftop.
 Rosita takes a bullet as Tara helps her away from the action.
 Jadis and Rick face one another down at the wall’s top, then she fires a shot into his side, tossing him over.

 With gunfire everywhere, the Alexandrians struggle to stay alive.
 Jadis brings Rick to Negan, dead bodies litter the streets.
 The Saviors have Carl, and it seems as if he’s the next target for Lucille.
 Furthermore, he wants to use the bat on Rick’s hands.
-“I guess I gotta start all over again
+“I guess I gotta start all over again,” he taunts Rick.
+In the distance he also believes he hears Michonne dying.
+Somehow he stands against the tide, strong: “You‘re all already dead,” Rick tells Negan.

 Once the smoke clears, Alexandria still remains standing, though the threats likewise live on.
 And Michonne, she made it out alive, if not a bit worse for the wear.
 She hasn’t given up, either.
 Not one bit.